CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ###Download and Install npm Package
 **Prerequisites :** To download the package, Node.js is required.
 To run the CloudSlang CLI, Java JRE version 7 or higher is required.

-1. At a command prompt, enter `npm install -g cloudslang-cli`.
+1. At a command prompt, enter `npm install -g cslang-cli`.
-	+ If using Linux, the sudo command might be neccessary: `sudo npm install -g cloudslang-cli`.
+	+ If using Linux, the sudo command might be neccessary: `sudo npm install -g cslang-cli`.
-2. Enter the `cloudslang` command at any command prompt.
+2. Enter the `cslang` command at any command prompt.

 ###Use the CLI